alankrantas/vueapp-typescript-express/README.md

 The difference are:

-* Overhauled from Optional API to newer [Composition API](https://vuejs.org/guide/extras/composition-api-faq.html) for all Vue.js components.
+* Overhauled Optional API to the newer, more concise [Composition API](https://vuejs.org/guide/extras/composition-api-faq.html) for all Vue.js components, including typed props and custom events.
 * Added a simple transition effect for switching product categories
 * Added a _Clear Order_ button and some minor logic/style adjustment
 * Use [Node.js](https://nodejs.org/en/) + [Express](https://expressjs.com/) as frontend server as well as the backend REST APIs